sohooo/k8s-playbooks/README.md

 ├── inventories/
 │   └── hosts.ini             # Static inventory for the managed clusters
 ├── playbooks/
+│   ├── label-gpu-nodes.yml   # Apply the gpu=on label to hosts with NVIDIA hardware
 │   ├── maintenance.yml       # Entry point for the maintenance workflow
 │   └── tasks/
 │       └── common/           # Re-usable task snippets for maintenance actions